 In the 2011 Nepali census, 81.3% of the population identified as Hindu and 9% identified as Buddhist.
 The census also identified significant groups of Muslims (4.4%), Kirant (3.1%) and Christians (1.4%).
 Hinduism is generally followed by Indo-Aryanand is widespread throughout the nation.
 Buddhism is more concentrated in areas where Tibetan cultural influences are dominant and is mostly followed by the Tibeto-Burman in the North and in the centre.
 However, this general correlation between ancestry and religion is not concrete.
 Many Tibeto-Burmans are Hindu and vice versa.

 Nepal has not seen major inter-religious conflicts as its neighbouring countries have.
 There is little isolation and judgement between faiths.
 Instead, there has been a lot of intermingling between the religions of Hinduism and Buddhism.
 Many people may identify as an amalgamation of these two faiths as they share similar ideas of rebirth (samsara) and causality (karma).
 Nepali adherents of bothreligions are historically known to worship at each other’s temples and celebrate each other's festivals.
 In this way, despite having a defined Hindu majority, there tends to be a dominant feeling of mutual respect throughout Nepal regarding other people’s devotion to their faith and belief system.
 As an example, a Christian Church of the Lady of Assumption was painted by Buddhist monks.
-This attitude of acceptance has largely translated into the Nepalese-Australian community’s respect for Australian values and traditions of other cultures among Nepali communities.
+This attitude of acceptance has largely translated into respect for the values and traditions of other cultures among Nepali communities.

 Traditional Beliefs in Nepal